bentoml/bentoctl/docs/quickstart.md

 # Quickstart

-This guide will walk through the steps of building a bento and deploying it to AWS Lambda.
+This guide walks through the steps of building a bento and deploying it to AWS Lambda.
 It will use the iris classifier bento with `predict` api endpoint created in the BentoML quickstart guide, and then use bentoctl to deploy to AWS lambda.

 ## Prerequisites